sted9000/blog/_posts/2019-01-07-Freeroll-Meditation.markdown

 The number one way I want to explore is to sit down on a more regular basis.

 Setting a simple goal of sitting everyday seems right.
-In the past I have pushed towards loftier goals and ended up dreading siting.
+In the past I have pushed towards loftier goals and ended up dreading sitting.
 This seems like one area where pushing and efforting seems sub optimal.
 Curiosity and a friendly freeroll seem like a better motivator.